 Learn how to provision new tenants and register them in the catalog

-In this tutorial, you learn about the provision and catalog SaaS patterns, and how they are implemented in the Wingtip Tickets SaaS Database per Tenant application.
-You create and initialize new tenant databases, and register them in the application’s tenant catalog.
+In this tutorial, you learn how to provision and catalog SaaS patterns.
+You also learn how they're implemented in the Wingtip Tickets SaaS database-per-tenant application.
+You create and initialize new tenant databases and register them in the application's tenant catalog.
 The catalog is a database that maintains the mapping between the SaaS application's many tenants and their data.
-The catalog plays an important role directing application and management requests to the correct database.
+The catalog plays an important role in directing application and management requests to the correct database.

 In this tutorial, you learn how to:

 - Provision a batch of additional tenants.

 To complete this tutorial, make sure the following prerequisites are completed: